alexellis/tc-tap-redirect-builder/.github/README.md

 Want to download a binary?
 Head over to the releases page for Intel AMD and ARM64: [View releases](https://github.com/alexellis/tc-tap-redirect-builder/releases)

+Since the upstream project has no tags, the release names use a date / time format i.e. : `2022-04-01-1328`

 Copyright 2022 Alex Ellis, OpenFaaS Ltd

 License MIT